Dan Meers is best known by his famous alter ego.

 "Every one of us in this room right now, we're all writing a life story.
 Every day is just one more sentence.
 You get to decide each and every day whether your sentence is going to end with a period, question mark or exclamation point."

-There is never a day that passes that Meers isn't reminded of his fall at Arrowhead Stadium four years ago.
+Never does a day pass that Meers isn't reminded of his fall at Arrowhead four years ago.

 His body isn't as spry as it used to be.